 Causes of Vibriosis

 If you suspect your fish is infected with Vibriosis, move them to a hospital or quarantine tank.
-Test your water chemistry to make sure your levels are within range, evaluate your fish's diet, and consider any aggressive tank mates.
+Test your water chemistry to make sure your levels are within normal range, evaluate your fish's diet, and consider separating any aggressive tank mates.
 Secondary stress goes a long way in making Vibrio infections worse.

 How to Prevent Vibriosis